brsloan/warewoolf/README.md

 # WareWoolf

-A simple novel writing system designed to (eventually) be usable without a mouse.
+A minimalist novel writing system designed to be usable without a mouse.
 Allows you to compose, sort, and reorder chapters, then compile them into one file (or export to separate files).

 It is designed especially to work well with plain-text-based workflows, such as with the Astrohaus Freewrite, since that is what I use for first drafts.